 The road from litigation to estate planning

 Starting in a new practice area meant shifting everything about how he ran his business – and everything it would take to find, engage, and serve his clients effectively.
 Marc joined membership with NLBM and implemented the Client Engagement System, along with the systems, processes, and automation that made it possible to build and grow his new practice quickly.

 Due to his passion for helping other parents, and his diligence in putting the guidance and resources from NLBM to work in his practice, Marc has built a successful Southern California law practice, CaliLaw, dedicated to serving families and community outreach.
-In year one, Marc increased his revenue by 100% and has since grown his annual revenue to $1M annually.
+In year one, Marc increased his revenue by 100%.

 “I am building a practice I love and am proud of.
 With litigation, I was never sure if I was part of the solution or part of the problem.
 With estate planning (and particularly, the NLBM way of doing estate planning) I know I’m an integral part of the solution, every day, for many wonderful families.
 What could be better than that?”